codeclou/kartoffelstampf-server/DEVELOPMENT.md

 git add . -A && git commit -m "version bump" && git push
 ```

-Now travis-ci builds, creates a GitHub Release and attaches `dist.zip` to GitHub Release.
+Now ci builds, creates a GitHub Release and attaches `dist.zip` to GitHub Release.
 e.g. https://github.com/codeclou/kartoffelstampf-server/releases/download/0.0.2/dist.zip

 This is then used by Dockerized-Kartoffelstampf as Dependency.